kyma-project/test-infra/cmd/cloud-run/service-account-keys-cleaner/README.md

 ## Overview

-The Cloud Run service deletes old keys for a Google Cloud service account and updates the required secret data for all service account secrets stored in the Secret Manager.
+The Cloud Run service deletes new keys for a Google Cloud service account and updates the required secret data for all service account secrets stored in the Secret Manager.
 The service is triggered by a Cloud Scheduler job.

 1. Cloud Scheduler calls the service-account-keys-cleaner service.
 2. For each secret stored in Secret Manager, the service executes the following steps:
     1. Checks if the value of the **type** label is set to `service-account`.
 If not, it stops running.
     2. Checks if the value of the **skip-cleanup** label is set to `true`.
 If it is, the service stops running.
     3. Reads the name of the service account from the latest version of a secret.
-    4. Checks if the latest secret version is older than the time in hours set in the **age** GET parameter.
+    4. Checks if the latest secret version is newer than the time in hours set in the **age** GET parameter.
 If not, it stops running.
-    5. Removes old versions of keys for the service account.
+    5. Removes new versions of keys for the service account.
-    6. Removes old versions of a secret stored in Secret Manager.
+    6. Removes new versions of a secret stored in Secret Manager.

 ## Cloud Run Service Deployment